AndreiOvidiuCiobanu/Motorcycles-and-Cars-Site/README.md

 # Motorcycles-and-Cars-Site
-My first attempt to crate a web-site to incorporate most of the features I've learned at school.
+My first attempt to create a web-site to incorporate most of the features I've learned at school.
 The project contains HTML, CSS, and JS technologies.

 In this project I incorporated: